tatianegercina/FinTech/01-Lesson-Plans/19-Blockchain-Python/Supplemental/Blockchain_TX_Install_Guide.md

 * It is strongly recommended to create a new Python virtual environment for this unit to prevent cross-dependency issues.

-* Windows users **MUST** use `git-bash` and not the default Windows command prompt when you are requested to open the terminal window to execute commands.
-You should run `git-bash` as administrator to successfully install the libraries.
+* Windows users **MUST** use `git-bash` or _Anaconda Prompt_, and not the default Windows command prompt when you are requested to open the terminal window to execute commands, depending on the type of task to perform.

 ## Installation

 Open a terminal and execute the following commands to install `web3.py` and `bit`, respectively.
+Windows users **MUST** use the _Anaconda Prompt_ in this section.

 * Open the terminal and run the following command to create a brand new Python virtual environment for this unit.